Benefits of Hiring Contractors vs. Employees in Ontarioachkarlaw-admin

 Even though there are many benefits to hiring contractors, there are some disadvantages as well.
 Before deciding how to staff a particular job, businesses should weigh the benefits of hiring an employee versus a contractor, and how this decision will affect their business.

-Employment agreements differ from contractor agreements, which ultimately change the types of obligations each party has to the other.
+Employment contracts differ from contractor agreements, which ultimately change the types of obligations each party has to the other.
 An employee requires training for the role, whereas contractors are already trained, which may assist businesses in saving on the associated training and onboarding expenses for an employee.

 Employees are typically hired for an indefinite period unless the agreement is for a specified amount of time, whereas a contractor is hired for a set period of time or for a specific role.
 Most importantly, employees receive employment benefits whereas contractors are not qualified to receive company benefits.

-Benefits of Hiring Independent Contractors
+What Are the Benefits of Hiring Independent Contractors in Ontario?

 There are a number of benefits to enlisting the assistance of a contractor.